The Anglo-American School of Moscow

 - notify you on the name and location of the organisations, which have access to your personal data and to which your personal data may be disclosed upon your consent;

-- notify you on the exercise of your rights during our processing of your personal data;
+- notify you of your rights during our processing of your personal data;

 - introduce the necessary changes to your personal data if you confirm it is incomplete, inaccurate or outdated within 7 business days from the date of the receipt of such confirmation and notify you on the changes made;